Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 “There are *some* advantages to deep technological integration.
 Six of our assembly lines will be re-configured for your taskings within ten minutes.”

-Murphy shook his head and laughed slightly---the room’s translation sent Ata an impression of mild awe and delight.
+Murphy shook his head and laughed slightly - the room’s translation sent Ata an impression of mild awe and delight.
 “Well, then.
 I was expecting this to take longer…”

 “If you have some free time, I could show you how the new capitol city is coming along,” Ata offered.
 “We have some requests to make of your masters in turn…”